yeonise/daily-code-snippets/Spring_Data_JDBC/8-Working_with_Spring_Data_Repositories.md

 <br>

 Additional you can extend PagingAndSortingRepository, ReactiveSortingRepository, RxJava3SortingRepository, or CoroutineSortingRepository if you need methods that allow to specify a Sort abstraction or in the first case a Pageable abstraction.
 Note that the various sorting repositories no longer extended their respective CRUD repository as they did in Spring Data Versions pre 3.0.
 Therefore, you need to extend both interfaces if you want functionality of both.

-If you do not want to extend Spring Data interfaces, you can also annotate your repository interface with
+If you do not want to extend Spring Data interfaces, you can also annotate your repository interface with `@RepositoryDefinition`.
-@RepositoryDefinition.
 Extending one of the CRUD repository interfaces exposes a complete set of methods to manipulate your entities.
 If you prefer to be selective about the methods being exposed, copy the methods you want to expose from the CRUD repository into your domain repository.
 When doing so, you may change the return type of methods.
 Spring Data will honor the return type if possible.
 For example, for methods returning multiple entities you may choose Iterable<T>, List<T>, Collection<T> or a VAVR list.